Nyokinokonoko/enoki/README.md

 - 📱 Responsive design with modern UI
 - ⚡ Fast loading with Astro's static generation
 - 🌐 Global CDN delivery via Cloudflare
+- 🗺️ Automatic sitemap generation for SEO
+- 📡 RSS feeds for all categories and tags

 ## Content Categories